heistp/irtt/README.md

     - `-nodscp` is renamed to `--no-dscp`
     - `-setsrcip` is renamed to `--set-src-ip`
-- The communication protocol has changed, so clients and servers must both be updated, otherwise you may find yourself reading FAQ #16.
+- The communication protocol has changed, so clients and servers must both be updated.
 The handshake now includes a protocol version, which may change independently of the release version.
 For now, the protocol version between client and server must match exactly or the client will refuse to connect.
 - Server fills are now supported, and may be restricted on the server.
 See `--sfill` for the client and `--allow-fills` on the server.
 As an example, one can do `irtt client --fill=rand --sfill=rand -l 172 server` for random